Enshaedn/simple_exam_application/README.md

 This project was created as a coding challenge.
 It is not entirely completed and is provided as is - with minimal CSS, refactoring, and/or testing.
 The project uses React, ColdFusion, and MySQL for the stack.

+To use, the React app must be kept in the ColdFusion folder, wwwroot.
+This is so that the cfc files will run on the CF server via the public folder of the app.
+Sample path C:\ColdFusion2021\cfusion\wwwroot\exam_demo

+ColdFusion data source named ntn_demo.

 The database is setup as such:

 CREATE DATABASE ntn_demo;